Rugby union in Hong Kong

 Rugby union in Hong Kong is long established, partly as a result of its being a British colony.
+Rugby union is one of the most popular sports in Hong Kong.
 In contrast to the People's Republic of China, it has had a continuous existence dating back over a hundred years, and is most notable for the Hong Kong Sevens tournament, the best known of the rugby sevens tournaments.
 The top domestic club competition is the HKRFU Premiership.

-Governing Body
+Governing body

 The Hong Kong Rugby Football Union was established in 1952, and joined the IRB in 1988.

 History

 Rugby football has been played in Hong Kong for over a hundred and fifty years.

 Hong Kong is best known for its development of rugby sevens, an abbreviated code from Melrose in the Scottish Borders.
 Naturally it became popular amongst other groups in the city, particularly other white ex-patriates.
 Hong Kong Football Club was established in 1886, and played its first game of rugby against a 'Garrison XV' the same year.
 Prior to that it is likely that ad hoc games were organised by businessmen, such as HSBC.
 British forces sides would also have been prominent.